typedb/typedb-docs/09-schema/01-concepts.md

 ---
 pageTitle: Schema Concepts
-keywords: graql, schema, type hierarchy, concept, define, sub, key, abstract,relates, plays, valuetype, regex, define, undefine
+keywords: typeql, schema, type hierarchy, concept, define, sub, key, abstract,relates, plays, valuetype, regex, define, undefine
-longTailKeywords: graql schema, graql define query, graql type hierarchy, graql concepts, graql define entity, graql define relation, graql define attribute, graql schema definition
+longTailKeywords: typeql schema, typeql define query, typeql type hierarchy, typeql concepts, typeql define entity, typeql define relation, typeql define attribute, typeql schema definition
-Summary: A comprehensive guide on defining Schema Concepts in Grakn.
+Summary: A comprehensive guide on defining Schema Concepts in TypeDB.
 ---

 ## Define
-As the name suggests, we use the `define` keyword to develop the [schema](../09-schema/00-overview.md) which represents the dataset stored in a Grakn knowledge graph.
+As the name suggests, we use the `define` keyword to develop the [schema](../09-schema/00-overview.md) which represents the dataset stored in a TypeDB knowledge graph.
 We use `define` to add new entities, relations, attributes and rules to the schema.

 When defining the schema in a single `schema.gql` file, the keyword `define` needs to be included only once at the very top.

-We can also use the `define` keyword in the interactive mode of the [Grakn Console](../02-console/01-console.md) as well as the Grakn Clients [Java](../03-client-api/01-java.md), [Python](../03-client-api/02-python.md) and [Node.js](../03-client-api/03-nodejs.md).
+We can also use the `define` keyword in the interactive mode of the [TypeDB Console](../02-console/01-console.md) as well as the TypeDB Clients [Java](../03-client-api/01-java.md), [Python](../03-client-api/02-python.md) and [Node.js](../03-client-api/03-nodejs.md).

-To try the following examples with one of the Grakn clients, follows these [Clients Guide](#clients-guide).
+To try the following examples with one of the TypeDB clients, follows these [Clients Guide](#clients-guide).

 <div class="note">
 [Important]
 Don't forget to `commit` after executing a `define` query.
-Otherwise, anything you have defined is NOT committed to the original database that is running on the Grakn server.
+Otherwise, anything you have defined is NOT committed to the original database that is running on the TypeDB server.
-When using one of the Grakn Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
-Via the Grakn Console, we use the `commit` command.
+When using one of the TypeDB Clients, to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
+Via the TypeDB Console, we use the `commit` command.
 </div>

 ## Entity